ruhui0806/Dev-Academy-Pre-Assignment/README.md

 # Description:

 This is a repo for dev academy 2023 exercise: Helsinki city bike app using: React, Apollo client, Node.js, express, GraphQL, MongoDB, mongoose.
-Below are the details of the exercise and instructions for download:
+Below are the details of the exercise and instructions for installation:

 ---